List of goalscoring NHL goaltenders: History

 While both Ron Hextall and Martin Brodeur have scored more than one goal, Hextall is the only goaltender to score twice by directly shooting the puck into the opponent's net.
 Brodeur's second and third goals were own goals by the other team, where Brodeur received credit for touching the puck last.
 Brodeur's second goal is the only game-winning goal scored by a goaltender.
 Hextall and Brodeur both scored in a playoff game as well as a regular season game.
 Hextall's second goal is the only goal scored by a goaltender while his team was short handed, and Evgeni Nabokov and Martin Brodeur are the only goaltenders who scored on a power play until Filip Gustavsson's goal on October 15, 2024.
 Martin Brodeur is the only goaltender to score against another goaltender, when he scored against Dan Ellis on his third career goal, although Ellis was on his way to the bench for an extra attacker on a delayed penalty call and failed to make it back to the net in time to prevent the puck from entering the goal.
 Brodeur is also the only goaltender who has scored an empty net goal while the opposing goaltender was on the bench and being the goaltender on the bench when another goaltender was credited with a goal.
-Of the 19 goals, the New Jersey Devils franchise has been involved in six of them, three goals for (highest total) and three goals against (highest total), including the first-ever goaltender goal when scored on in their previous incarnation as the Colorado Rockies.
+Of the goals scored by NHL goaltenders, the New Jersey Devils franchise has been involved in six of them, three goals for (highest total) and three goals against (highest total), including the first-ever goaltender goal when scored on in their previous incarnation as the Colorado Rockies.

 Mike Smith was the first goaltender to score a goal in the NHL with the Turco grip, placing the catching glove overhand on the shaft of the stick.

 Filip Gustavsson, Alex Nedeljkovic, and Ilya Sorokin's goals in the 2024–25 season were the first time in NHL history that more than one goaltender scored a goal in a single season.
 Nedeljkovic is also the only goaltender to score a goal and get an assist in the same game.